ourcodingclub/tutorials-in-progress/future_developments.md

 * Renaming rows and columns
 * Deadling with spaces in rows (e.g. when you think it's a NA, but it's not blank, cause there is a space)
 * Getting rid of NAs
+* Reordering levels of a categorical variable
+* Re-ordering graphs based on e.g. ascending, descending order of a variable

-## Calculating biodiversity metrics - Gergana
+## Using the vegan package for similarity & composition analysis - Gergana
 * Turning a species list into a presence/absence matrix
 * Calculating Simpson's, Shannon, Jaccard, Sorensen and Chao indices

-## Visualising movement, maps with lines connecting dots
+* PCA & ordination analyses

+## Power analysis - Gergana

+## Reproducible research - Gergana
+* Building on Markdown and etiquette tutorial
+* Formatting graphs and tables for professional publication
+* packrat - for package management in a project
+* roxygen2 for making a personalised R package
+* Storing your data in a package

-## Analysing qualitative survey data
+## Analysing qualitative survey data - John
 * likert scales
 * bar graphing
 * chi^2